cubefs/cubefs-csi/README.md

 ## Prepare on-premise ChubaoFS cluster

-An on-premise ChubaoFS cluster can be deployed separately, or within the same Kubernetes cluster as applications which requrie persistent volumes.
+An on-premise ChubaoFS cluster can be deployed separately, or within the same Kubernetes cluster as applications which require persistent volumes.
 Please refer to [chubaofs-helm](https://github.com/chubaofs/chubaofs-helm) for more details on deployment using Helm.

 ## Deploy the CSI driver